NICHD-BSPC/intro-rnaseq-hpc/lessons/12_automating_workflow.md

 $ vim rnaseq_analysis_on_input_file.sh
 ```

-> *Alternatively, you can save the script on your computer and transfer it to `~/rnaseq/scripts/` using FileZilla.*
+> *Alternatively, you can save the script on your computer and transfer it to your `/rnaseq/scripts/` directory using the mounted directory system or `scp`*

-We should all have an interactive session with 6 cores, so we can run the script as follows from the `~/rnaseq/` directory:
+We should all have an interactive session with 12 cores, so we can run the script as follows from the `~/rnaseq/` directory:

 ``` bash
 $ cd ~/rnaseq/